 Can AI generate good TypeScript stores?

 Yes, but only if you define interfaces first.
 Tell the AI your exact types before asking for the store implementation.
-Otherwise it'll infer types that don't match your backend or create
+Otherwise it'll infer types that don't match your backend or create any types everywhere.

-anyWritten by the 0xMinds Team.
+Written by the Fardino Team.
 We build AI tools for frontend developers.
-Try 0xMinds free →
+Build with Fardino →